Baharna Books: Celtic Studies

 T. W. Rolleston, Celtic Myths and Legends

 A thick, rather charming introduction to Irish and Welsh myth, written in the early years of this century.
 Combines discussions of Celtic religious belief with short retellings of the prominent legends.
 Many black and white illustrations.
-Click here for information about ordering this book.

 Essentially the same type of book as Rolleston's, and just as much fun to read or browse through.
-Click here for information about ordering this book.

-R. J. Stewart, Celtic Gods and Goddesses
+R. J. Stewart, Celtic Gods, Celtic Goddesses

 Discussion of popular types of Celtic deities, as they were known under various names in different Celtic countries.
 Profusely illustrated, including a number of full-page color plates.
-Click here for information about ordering this book

 Retellings